qiujason/Cell-Automaton-Simulations/doc/DESIGN.md

  can't be instantiated because the specific neighborhood class has to pass in a 2D grid of booleans representing what neighbors it should keep track of.

- * Visualization -
+ * Visualization - This class is where the actual JavaFX application is run and where the GUI is initialized and displayed.
+This class initializes buttons, styles, languages, and also handles rendering cells.

- * ButtonHandler -
+ * ButtonHandler - The `ButtonHandler` holds all methods used by buttons.
+While Visualization creates and displays the buttons, the methods in `ButtonHandler` are what actually perform the associated actions of each button.

 ## Assumptions that Affect the Design